SingularitiesCR/aleph-docs/_docs/information-sets/survey-operations.md

 ## Diagnose

-A logical explanation of why each of the states of your information set can't accept the expression If your expression is accepted an empty set will be returned
+A logical explanation of why each of the states of your Information Set can't accept the expression.
+If your expression is accepted, an empty set will be returned.

 #### YAML
 ```yaml